bucsspring2024/final-project-ramen/README.md

 <<<<<<< HEAD
 You are a hero who is getting attacked by arrows.
 However, you have your trusty staff and your slithering companion to defend you from these arrows.
 The question is how long can you last?
 =======
-You are an airbender who is getting attacked by arrows.
-However, you have your glider to defend you from these arrows.
-The question is how long can you last?
-Will you come out as a victorious hero?

 >>>>>>> a99a223fea2090a672620890ad9c4315da73667a

 ***